 09. How did you come up with your pricing?

-Camega3’s prices paid to their farmers allow them to increase their income substantially, often from USD 2 per day to USD 5-10 per day.
+With the price Camega3 pay to its farmers allow them to increase their income substantially, often from USD 2 per day to USD 5-10 per day or from USD 10 per day to USD 20 per day depending on the region.
 Camega3 on the other hand secures supply of products of defined quality, at scale and at commercially competitive prices for which it has offtake agreements far down the supply chain with wholesalers in Europe and the Americas.
 The margins saved by streamlining the supply chain are shared between the farmers, the consumers, and Camega3.

 10. What are your unit economics?

-The unit economics are set by the gross margin, which is the difference between the revenue and the cost of goods sold.
+The unit economics are set by the gross margin, which is the difference between the revenue and the cost of goods sold, and the operating income, which includes overheads, marketing, and R&D expenses.
 Capex will be incurred on the balance sheet of our franchisees.
 The largest item on Camega3’s balance sheet is working capital to pay the farmers three times per year.
 The working capital is require during three months from the day the farmers are paid until the time when Camega3 gets paid by its downstream customers.